Glossology Page Masthead

 Where is it that the Material and Ideational are finally rooted out?

-Where re-knowing knowing is not to be seen, wholy and without exception let go,
+Where the re-knowing knowing of a being is not seen, wholy and without exception let go,

 Here does water and earth and fire and wind no passage find;